MapsPeople/docs/src/content/map/simple-map-app.md

   order: 70
 ---

-The **Simple Map App** is a plug-and-play solution for you to have a simple integration of a map in your existing app.
+The **Simple Map App** is a plug-and-play solution for you to have a simple integration of a map, containing a basic search and directions functionality, in your existing app.
 While you can work on implementing your own solution using the documentation found [here]({{site.url}}/content/map/), if you just need a simple solution with no further customisation required, this should fulfil your needs.

 The solution is pre-made, and simply needs integration into your existing app.
+Please note, that this solution is not intended to be customised.
+If you need additional features, or wish to customise the layout, please create your own implementation.
+MapsPeople will not support changes to this single-page app.

 ## Android